Close Menu

 Most Apple products are not the first of their kind; this is it.
 Vision Pro is not a “quick start” product, as there is no product in this class’s market to follow.

-Although Apple has repeatedly used “spatial computing” in its marketing materials, it is not very complex and accurately describes what happens when virtual reality is combined with mixed reality.
 It also strengthens Apple’s belief that augmented reality (AR) will eventually win over mainstream users with compelling and engaging usage models.

 I must stress that the software needs to keep up with the new era that Apple Vision Pro heralds.
 Now that the device offers intelligent screen technology, hand and eye tracking, and end-to-end capabilities, developers can spend time developing apps.
 First of all, there are no hardware limitations in this product category.